 How the Gays Stole Easter: Remembering the 2006 White House Easter Egg Roll

-On a rainy April morning, 11 years ago, dozens of gay and lesbian families descended on the nation’s capital.
-But they weren’t there to protest.
+On a rainy April morning in 2006, dozens of gay and lesbian families descended on the nation's capital.
+But they weren't there to protest.
 They were dressed in their Sunday best, ready to participate in a longstanding American family tradition: the White House Easter Egg Roll.

 LGBTQ advocacy might be better remembered when it involves late night dance parties outside the homes of politicians, or when our political opponents are "glitter bombed" during speaking engagements.
 These actions speak to some of the best parts of our community; if we have to fight for our rights, we might as well have fun while doing it.